-Headline TK- Covid-19 antiviral supply lags in some states as cases continue to rise/Covid-19 antiviral supply dynamics evolve slower than infection rates
+Oral Covid-19 drugs: access inequity between US states dampen impact

 Dek: An analysis of the demand for Covid-19 therapeutics and their supply has identified states with a disproportionate shortage

 The rapid development and authorization of Covid-19 therapeutics was meant to stem the impact of the tide of cases.
 But a restricted supply has created acute shortages in some states with a significant Covid-19 case burden.
 An analysis of publicly available data indicates recent allocations have been below average for certain states failing to meet the demand, while other states have developed a surplus.